Invariance of $\phi^4$ measure under nonlinear wave and Schr\"odinger equations on the plane: Computations for Theorem

-We bound each of the integrals in the following lemmas, selecting $Q(Z)$ to consist of norms of Wick powers of $Z$.
+We bound each of the terms in the following lemmas, selecting $Q(Z)$ to consist of norms of Wick powers of $Z$.
 The norms have bounded expectation by Lemma~\ref{thm:wick gff moments}.
-In each proof we apply the multiplicative inequality (Theorem~\ref{thm:besov multiplication}) and Besov duality (Theorem~\ref{thm:besov duality}).
+In each lemma we use the product inequality (Theorem~\ref{thm:besov multiplication}) and Besov duality (Theorem~\ref{thm:besov duality}).
 These calculations are originally due to Mourrat and Weber \cite{mourrat_global_2017}.

-\begin{lemma}[{{\cite[Lemma A.7]{gubinelli_pde_2021}}}] Let $\rho_1$ and $\rho_2$ be polynomial weights and $s, \varepsilon > 0$.
+\begin{lemma} Let $\rho_1$ and $\rho_2$ be polynomial weights and $s, \varepsilon > 0$.
 We have the following two estimates: